-Search for and see the desert elephants on this elephant volunteer programme in the beautiful Namibian Desert.
+Search for and see the desert elephants on this incredible elephant volunteer programme in the beautiful Namibian Desert.

 This award-winning project exists with the sole purpose of protecting the Namibian population of desert elephants and ensuring safety and security for the communities who live alongside these herds.